ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-a-URDF-in-Gazebo.rst

 However, the robot itself should provide that information in the real world or in Gazebo.
 Yet without specifying that, Gazebo doesn't know to publish that information.

-To get the robot to be interactive (with you and ROS), we need to specify two things: Plugins and Transmissions.
+To get the robot to be interactive (with you and ROS), we need to specify two things: Plugins and Controllers.

 Side note: Configuring Meshes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^